nginxinc/nginx-one-workshops/labs/lab5/readme.md

           - '9113' # Open for Prometheus Scraper page
         restart: always
       #

     ```

 1. Save your edits.
 You'll notice a couple of changes from the other blocks (besides the name).
 The first is the environment variable called `NGINX_LICENSE_JWT: $JWT` This is what authorizes the pulling of this specific image.
-The second change is the image name `private-registry.nginx.com/nginx-plus/agent:debian` which pulls the debian version of the NGINX Plus with Agent installed.
+The second change is the image name `private-registry.nginx.com/nginx-plus/agent:debian` which pulls the latest Debian version of NGINX Plus with Agent installed.
 You will be able to see this in the NGINX One Console once deployed.

-1. Now that this file is edited, save it and let's restart the containers.
+1. Now that this file is edited, restart the containers.
 Issue the following commands:

     ```bash
     docker compose down
     docker compose up --force-recreate -d

     ```

 <br />